Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Introduction

-In light of this, it is interesting that there are so many different types of G-catenoids and W-catenoids in $S^3_1$.
-G-catenoids in $S^3_1$ admit only cone-like singular points like as in the case of catenoids in $\R^3_1$.
-On the other hand, W-catenoids in $S^3_1$ admit various kind of singular points.
-In this paper, we focus on $G$-catenoids.
-Such a family of isometries fixes a geodesic of $S^3_1$.
+In this paper, we focus on G-catenoids, each of which is induced by a family of isometries fixing a geodesic of $S^3_1$.
+(Analytic completeness of W-catenoids will be discussed in the forthcoming paper \cite{FKKRUYY7}.)
 By the last author's classification \cite{Y}, geometric catenoids are divided into the following eight classes: \begin{itemize} \item G-catenoids of type TE, TP or TH (which are special cases of W-catenoids with elliptic, parabolic or hyperbolic monodromies, respectively), \item G-catenoids of type SE, SP or SH (exceptional W-catenoids of type II belong to a special class of G-catenoids of type SE), \item G-catenoids of type LE or LH, \end{itemize} where $T,S$ and $L$ denote whether the geodesic fixed by the 1-parameter group of isometries is time-like, space-like or light-like, and $E,P$ and $H$ stand for elliptic, parabolic and hyperbolic, respectively.
 We show that, except for G-catenoids of type TE, TP and TH which are already analytically complete, the other five types of G-catenoids have analytic extensions which are analytically complete.

-To formulate the notion of analytic extension of analytic maps, we define the concept \lq\lq double-cone manifold".
+To formulate the notion of analytic extension of analytic maps, we define the concept \lq\lq double-cone manifold''.
 In fact, all analytic extensions of G-catenoids admit only cone-like singular points as their singular points, and can be parametrized by analytic maps defined on double-cone manifolds.

 In Section 1, we define analytic completeness.
 In Section 2, we define analytic maps on double-cone manifolds and show their fundamental properties.
-All analytic extensions of G-catenoids can be interpreted as DC-immersions (i.e. double-cone immersions, that is immersions of DC-manifolds).
-In Section 3, we give a criterion for analytic completeness of real analytic DC-immersions.
-In Section 4, we prove that G-catenoids belonging to the above five types SE, SP, SH, LE or LH can be extended as real analytic DC-immersions from certain DC-manifolds of dimension 2.
+All analytic extensions of G-catenoids can be interpreted as $\op{DC}$-immersions (i.e. double-cone immersions, that is immersions of $\op{DC}$-manifolds).
+In Section 3, we give a criterion for analytic completeness of real analytic $\op{DC}$-immersions.
+In Section 4, we prove that G-catenoids belonging to the above five types SE, SP, SH, LE or LH can be extended as real analytic $\op{DC}$-immersions from certain $\op{DC}$-manifolds of dimension~2.

-The analytic completeness of maximal catenoids or their particular analytic extensions in $\R^3_1$ is also discussed in the appendix.
+The analytic completeness of maximal catenoids or their particular analytic extensions in $\R^3_1$ is also discussed in Section 2 and Appendix A.